rizitis/slackbootstrap/README.md

 ### Why two separate .conf files?
 I decided to keep things as simple and straightforward as possible.
 In the future I want to work ARM as well.
 However, I need people who have this architecture to test.
 In addition, it gives fewer possible errors.

+### Future implementations
+* Instead of using a slack (internet) mirror, use a local mirror. (contributions would be welcome.)
+* Use rsync arguments in a variable in the .conf file.
+* Currently the directory (patches/) is not sync to create an updated chroot.
+The user needs to update the system with slackpkg in chroot.
+(Improve this)